ignore this block

 [12]:

-from solvation_analysis.plotting import compare_diluent, compare_pairing, compare_free_solvents
+from solvation_analysis.plotting import compare_diluent, compare_pairing, compare_free_solvents, compare_coordination_vs_random, compare_networking

 compare_diluent(solutes, rename_solvent_dict=rename).show()

-compare_pairing(solutes, x_axis='solute', rename_solvent_dict=rename, series=True).show()
+compare_pairing(solutes, x_axis_solute=True, rename_solvent_dict=rename, series=True).show()

 compare_free_solvents(solutes, rename_solvent_dict=rename).show()